Envoy had grpc-web support ealy on. It’s used in the official grpc-web

 documentation.
 We just need to 1) configure the filter on the gateway; 2) use

-as the protocol in the service.
-(I believe grpc
+grpc-web as the protocol in the service.
+(I believe grpc works just as

 well)